albertoSoto/streaming-magnolia/README.md

 > Step 4 - Launch the react application (optional)

-Easy way: Open the file html file located at react-module/dist/react-streaming.html

-Custom way:

-- We have set up roles to consume the rest api service via a react application
+- This project set up roles to consume the rest api service via a react application
 - Go to /react-module and type "npm install".
 Will install dependencies.
 - Point react-module/src/constants.js to your magnolia instance
 - Enable CORS on your browser